jamesmccann-zz/jamesmccann.github.io/_posts/2014-10-20-android-using-viewpager-to-navigate-and-flip-a-set-of-cards.markdown

 If you want to take a look at the code I used to make this post, I've put it up on [Github](https://github.com/jamesmccann/card-view-pager-example)

+Cheers to [Benjamin Roesner](http://drbl.in/gGzR) for the Nexus template!